 A nutritionally balanced diet containing a combination of different foods is one of the foundations of child health.
 Poor diets can lead to obesity, dental decay, iron deficiency and constipation, which are all common in the UK.
-See Factsheet 4.1

-Eating patterns have changed over the last few decades, with the availability of a widening range of convenience foods, greater ethnic and cultural diversity of the population, and less time spent preparing food in the home.
-Today's mothers can find it difficult to make informed decisions about feeding their young children, and be uncertain or confused about which foods to offer them to protect their health and ensure proper growth and development.
+See Factsheet 4.1 preparing food in the home.
+Today's parents can find it difficult to make informed decisions about feeding their young children, and be uncertain or confused about which foods to offer them to protect their health and ensure proper growth and development.
 The principles of combining foods from different food groups to provide a balanced nutritious diet are outlined in Factsheet 1.2.
 Factsheet 1.3 provides guidance on portion sizes for young children and Factsheet 1.9 how to choose nutritious, fresh or convenience foods.
 Factsheet 1.5 provides advice on planning menus for families with toddlers.
 This Factsheet provides ideas and tips for family meals, snacks and drinks that can make for a balanced nutritious diet for toddlers.